 Even though people that are HIV-positive can live a good life in Europe, there are still places in the world where HIV means death.
 Which changes does the world need to end this?

 I am glad you asked this because my experiences are related to an environment where health care is granted and affordable to keep me safe.
 On a worldwide scale, I hope we can make medication accessible for everybody who needs it.
-I hope more funding can be sent to regions that need it.
-Not only domestic funding but also international funding.
+I wish more funding could be sent to regions that require it – domestic funding and international funding.
 My next project will be to get to know more about this side of HIV activism.
 I hope that the world can somehow make a mutual effort to reach the 90/90/90 UNAIDS aim.
-This means that by 2020, 90% of all people living with HIV will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy and that 90% of all people receiving antiretroviral therapy will have viral suppression, which means they become undetectable.
+By 2020, 90% of all people living with HIV will know their HIV status, 90% of all people with diagnosed HIV infection will receive sustained antiretroviral therapy, and 90% of all people receiving it antiretroviral therapy will have viral suppression.
+That means they become undetectable.
 Unfortunately, looking at the UNAIDS website, we are not even close.
-We need to unite forces here because right now, the world gets to see what a pandemic can do.
-So, hopefully, Covid-19, once we have beaten it, becomes a reminder of how important HIV research is.
+We need to unite forces here because the world gets to see what a pandemic can do right now.
+So, hopefully, Covid-19, once we have beaten it, becomes a reminder of how vital HIV research is.

 Chris, thank you very much for the interview.